When the question is no longer theoretical

 They spoke the language of markets, positioning, optics, and proof.
 They explained what success looked like, as though I had never built it or been it.

-They were showing me what they value.
-And I was in the habit of caring too much about what others thought of me.
+In fact, they were showing me what they value.
+And I was in the habit of caring too much about what that was, rather than what I intrinsically knew to be helpful.

 Their version of me – a projection of what they were comfortable with me being – but not necessarily, true in reality.